devharshgupta/BookTime/README.md

 Refer to the [API Documentation](https://documenter.getpostman.com/view/19578543/2sA3QngYxX) for detailed usage instructions and endpoints.

+### Detailed Article Coming Soon

+Stay tuned for an upcoming detailed article on Medium by devharshgupta.com.
+The article will delve into the inner workings and design choices of BookTime, providing valuable insights into its architecture and functionality.

 ### License

 BookTime is free to use, but it is not intended for offering as a SaaS service.
 Please refer to the [LICENSE](LICENSE) file for more details.